dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies15](/images/goalies15.png)

-An elbow exists at 2 clusters but with potentially correllated variables, we would probably want to go further out to get at more variation explained.
+An elbow exists at 2 clusters but with so many variables, we would probably want to do the less ideal thing and go further out to get at more variation explained.
+Enter PCA.

 ### 3.2.
 Principal Component Analysis (PCA)

 Another way to simplify this problem is to use principal components to remake the many variables into a smaller subset of linear combinations of variables.
-If going to use principal components, how many PC do we want?
+If going to use principal components, how many PCs do we want?

 ```r
 pc <- princomp(scaled_all_vars)